-There are numerous ways to protect your business from copyright infringement, including by engaging the services of a commercial lawyer who has experience with copyright law.
+There are numerous ways to protect your business from copyright infringement, including by engaging the services of a commercial lawyer, such as Commercial Lawyers Perth, who has experience with copyright law.
 With this in mind, I’ve outlined a few of the simplest things that you can do.

 Note that this isn’t a complete list, and that it’s not designed to take the place of professional advice.

 The most important thing to do when it comes to protecting your business from copyright infringement – which, by the way, occurs when someone else uses your intellectual property without permission – is to hire a commercial lawyer with copyright experience.